 Unpacking the Sacraments

 When one looks up the definition of sacrament, it is often expressed in other religious jargon, e.g. the ‘outward sign of an inward grace’ or a means of making God present.
 Sacraments certainly can be symbols that effectively communicate to the people of the in-group (church members) who have been conditioned to receive this communication.
 For example, if people believe that the bread and wine of communion are the body and blood of Jesus, then it is likely that receiving this sacrament will be very meaningful to them.
-If one has not been conditioned to believe an otherwise unbelievable understanding, will anything result from participation?
+If one has not been conditioned to believe an otherwise unbelievable idea, will anything result from participation?
 If so, what?

 Another way of stating the question is: do the sacraments have any power of their own apart from the beliefs of the participants?
 Are sacraments a kind of God-magic?
 In answer to this, I can draw a parallel with ability of the Bible to communicate the Word of God.
 I have written elsewhere that readers may be inspired (in-spirited) by the words of Bible; that they receive the living Word of God, even though the words themselves are not God’s.
 Similarly, it is conceivable that the sacraments can communicate something of God even if there is no supernatural aspect to them.
 Just as the early Church chose the content of the Bible to support its beliefs, so it chose rites to do likewise.